nemesyslab/rev_d_shim_HFU/scripts/petalinux/README.md

 ./scripts/petalinux/project.sh <board_name> <board_version> <project_name>
 ```

-Creates a new PetaLinux project for the specified board, version, and project, loading the hardware definition (`.xsa`) file and configuration patches.
+Creates a new PetaLinux project for the specified board, version, and project, loading the hardware definition (`.xsa`) file and configuration patches, as well as running `make_offline.sh` and optionally including kernel configuration.
 It checks for required files, sets up the project directory, applies patches, and ensures the configuration matches the expected PetaLinux version.